merielylima/bitcoin-price-prediction/README.md

 ##### If you choose run the .pynb you need to have the software Jupyter Notebook installed so that you can run the program.

 ### Data
-#####  The data will consist of 725 (January 2019 to October 2020) points with each datapoint have 6 features.
-You will need to also have the BTC-USD.csv dataset file to run the code completely.
-You can download it from the archives or find it at: [BTC-USD/history](https://finance.yahoo.com/quote/BTC-USD/history/)
+##### You will need to also have the BTC-USD.csv dataset file to run the code completely.
+You can download it from the archives or find it at: [BTC-USD/history](https://finance.yahoo.com/quote/BTC-USD/history/).
+The data will consist of 725 (January 2019 to October 2020) points with each datapoint have 6 features.

 ### Features